-- · Scaleup Service Server: Scale up the service by adding more server components/resources. - Scaleup Service Storage: Scale up the service by adding more storage components/resources.
-The source storage to be cloned must be a new volume storage created through ASM service deployment or service update event.
+- Scaleup Service Server: Scale up the service by adding more server components/resources. - Scaleup Service Storage: Scale up the service by adding more storage components/resources.

 Teardown Service

 Following are the set of sample asynchronous teardown service workflow:

 - Teardown service All: Delete the service selected (prompted during the workflow run) and return all resources to the resource pool. - Teardown service Selective: Removes the service and all of its resources selected by their type.
 This workflow can be used to leave resources which are utilized by other services.